Leaf & Yard Waste

 Curbside Leaf Waste Collection

 Beginning in the last week of March, all leaf waste must be separated from regular household refuse.
 All LEAF WASTE materials must be placed in biodegradable paper bags or bundled and placed at the curb by 7:00 a.m. on the morning of your regular collection day.
 Bags must not exceed 50 lbs in weight.
 Tree trimmings and brush must be cut and bundled into four foot lengths (nothing larger than six inches in diameter) and may not exceed 25 lbs.
 Plastic bags and refuse cans containing leaf waste will not be collected.
 There is a 15 bag limit for each household.
+The Township will make a reasonable effort to remove additional bags in a timely manner.

 What is Considered Leaf Waste?